Best Brim Financial Credit Cards in Canada for 2026

 Brim Financial is a relatively new player in the credit card industry.
 Launching its first line of credit cards in 2018, Brim markets itself as a company that offers cutting-edge innovation and a uniquely digital financial experience.

-Putting the technological aspects of banking first, Brim credit cards give tech-savvy customers top-of-the-line security and convenience through online banking, digital budgeting tools, and the ability to connect to five mobile wallets (Apple Pay, Samsung Pay, Google Pay, Fitbit Pay, and Garmin Pay).
+By prioritizing the technological aspects of banking, Brim credit cards deliver top-of-the-line security and convenience through online banking, digital budgeting tools, and support for 5 digital wallets: Apple Pay, Samsung Pay, Google Pay, Fitbit Pay, and Garmin Pay.

 Pros and cons of Brim credit cards

-- Good insurance coverage: Depending on the Brim card you choose, you’ll get up to 12 types of coverage included.
+- Good insurance coverage: Depending on which Brim card you choose, you’ll get up to 12 types of coverage included.

 - Low foreign exchange fees: Most credit cards charge an extra 2.5% on purchases that aren't made in Canadian dollars, but Brim cards only charge 1.5%.

 - Unique perks: Using your Brim card can earn you discounts.
-You can also upload your Brim card to one of five mobile payment methods, and the cards come with high-grade security.
+You can also upload your Brim card to 1 of 5 mobile payment methods, and the cards come with high-grade security.

 - Opportunities to earn bonus rewards: Hitting a specific purchase amount or reaching a spending milestone with Brim partners can earn you extra rewards.